BerkeleyAutomation/dex-net/_sources/tutorials/tutorial.rst.txt

 Overview
 --------
-The tutorial covers the two main use cases of the `dex-net` package:

-1) :ref:`database manipulation` through the `dex-net` Command Line Interface (CLI).
+The tutorial covers the main use cases of the `dex-net` package: :ref:`database manipulation` through the `dex-net` Command Line Interface (CLI).
-2) :ref:`point cloud dataset generation` for training GQ-CNNs on new datasets of object models.

-Click on the links or scroll down to get started!
+Click on the link or scroll down to get started!

 Running Python Scripts
 ~~~~~~~~~~~~~~~~~~~~~~